Our data

 Gender data

-There are a small number of doctors on the register with a current practising certificate who identify as gender diverse - four as of 30 June 2023.
-We have not presented these doctors as a separate group when data has been broken down by gender because of the small size of the group, and the need to preserve privacy
+There are a small number of doctors on the register with a current practising certificate who identify as gender diverse - 14 as of 31 March 2025.
+We have not presented these doctors as a separate group when data has been broken down by gender because of the small size of the group, and the need to preserve privacy.

 Representativeness of survey data